alban-okoby/alban-okoby/README.md

 - 👋 Hi, I’m @alban-okoby
-- 👀 I’m interested in TIC Sciences
+- 👀 I’m interested in informatic Sciences
 - 🌱 I’m currently learning PHP and JavaScript
 - 💞️ I’m looking to collaborate on professionnal projects
 - 📫 How to reach me by email : albanokoby225@gmail.com or whatsApp Pro: 05 66 59 67 41 or WhatsApp Perso: 01 51 56 44 38